 China Cove is a breeding area for sea lions, so it was closed off when I went.
 You could even see sea lions sitting below on the sand, which was cool.

 From here, you can also see bird rock in the distance; it is the massive rock out in the water with hundreds of birds sitting on it.
 This is the destination for the hike.

 The trail then bends around a small hill and shows you Gibson Beach below you, another beach you can walk down too.

 It then heads around to Pelican Point, which is the ultimate end goal of the trail.

-I found this spot to be awesome as there were so many birds and they were all collected on a few small rocks.
+I found this spot to be awesome as there were so many birds, and they were all collected on a few small rocks.

 After that, you will head back the way you came, but make sure to take your time as this truly is a great wildlife viewing area.

-As you can see, Point Lobos is amazing, and this is only one of the many trails.
+As you can see, Point Lobos is fantastic, and this is only one of the many trails.
 I can’t wait to go back and explore more, let me know what your favorite trail is in the comments below.